-\item As remarked by Luc Ta in his blog \cite{Ta2026CommutativeQuandles}, a conjugation quandle $Conj(G)$ is commutative if and only if the group $G$ is trivial, and a core quandle $Core(G)$ is commutative if and only if $G$ has exponent 3.
+As remarked by Luc Ta \cite{Ta2026Medial}, a conjugation quandle $Conj(G)$ is commutative if and only if the group $G$ is trivial, and a core quandle $Core(G)$ is commutative if and only if $G$ has exponent 3.

 \end{enumerate}

 \end{exs}

 From these examples we see that there are many commutative quandles.
 We can formulate a question on the classification of finite commutative quandles.
 The first step towards an answer to this question is the following